jokeefe1/Precourse/Lesson08-JS-V/README.md

     let riley = new Cat('Riley', 'rileyriley');

-    console.log(dan.introduction()); // My name is Dan, my github handle is tetondan. console.log(riley.introduction()); // My name is Riley, my github handle is rileyriley.
+    console.log(dan.introduction()); // My name is Dan, my github handle is tetondan.
+    //BUG: .introduction is not a method on the Cat prototype console.log(riley.introduction()); // My name is Riley, my github handle is rileyriley.

 ```